SONS DES CELLULES : IMMUNOLOGIE, CANCER, ET SOINS

 SPATIAL TRANSCRIPTOMICS SONIFIED

 Sonification mapping gene expression in tumor microenvironment using spatial transcriptomic data (Multi omics analysis revealing transition to invasive breast cancer, Lin et al., GEO, 2025).
-[This STOMICS piece is designed to also play in tandem with Cytotoxicity Interactive Sound Installation.] [click here for more detailed info.]
+[This STOMICS piece is designed to also play in tandem with Cytotoxicity Interactive Sound Installation.] [click here for more info.]
+Click anywhere in the timeline to immediately hear different gene expressions…

 CYTOTOXICITY: INTERACTIVE SOUND INSTALLATION